-What is the electoral roll search
+What is the electoral roll search?

 Do you need to understand the electoral roll search system?
-The Electoral Register or sometimes called the Electoral Roll / Voters Roll lists the names and address details of everyone who is registered to vote in the UK*.
+The Electoral Register or sometimes called the Electoral Roll / Voters Roll lists the names and addresses details of everyone who is registered to vote in the UK*.

-Within the jurisdiction of the United Kingdom, the right to register for voting extends to all British, Irish, Commonwealth and European Union citizens.
+Within the jurisdiction of the United Kingdom, the right to register for voting extends to all British, Irish, Commonwealth, and European Union citizens.
 British citizens[living overseas may register for up to 15 years after they were last registered at an address in the UK.

-Citizens of the European Union (who are not Commonwealth citizens or Irish citizens) can vote in European and local elections in the UK, elections to the Scottish Parliament and Welsh and Northern Ireland Assemblies (if they live in those areas) and some referendums (based on the rules for the particular referendum); they are not able to vote in UK Parliamentary general elections.
+Citizens of the European Union (who are not Commonwealth citizens or Irish citizens) can vote in European and local elections in the UK, elections to the Scottish Parliament and Welsh and Northern Ireland Assemblies (if they live in those areas), and some referendums (based on the rules for the particular referendum); they are not able to vote in UK Parliamentary general elections.
 It is possible for someone to register before their 18th birthday as long as they will reach that age before the next revision of the register.

 The register is compiled by sending an annual canvas form to every house (a process introduced by Representation of the People Act 1918).
 A fine of up to £1,000 (level 3 on the Standard scale) can be imposed for giving false information.
 Up to 2001, the revised register was published on 15 February each year, based on a qualifying date of 10 October, and a draft register published on 28 November the previous year.

 From 2001 as a result of the Political Parties, Elections and Referendums Act 2000, the annual ‘revised’ register is published on 1 December, although it is possible to update the register with new names each month between January and September.